Modesto Varischetti: Mine flood

 The mine was located between two valleys, but there was little concern for flooding due to the extremely dry local conditions.
 However, an unusual thunderstorm on the afternoon of 19 March dumped a year's worth of rainfall in just a few hours.
-Water soon funneled into the mine and all but one of the miners escaped.
+Floodwater funnelled down the mine's unprotected openings, carrying silt, timber and other debris; an estimated 13 million litres of water entered the workings, inundating the lowest levels.